joeramirez07/Wordle/README.md

 Can you guess the word before you run out of tries?

- Background info of the game is a nice touch.
+Wordle is a browser-based word puzzle game that challenges your vocabulary and logic.

 # Screenshot